 The first step to clearing your criminal record in Florida is understanding the process and timeline for expungement.
-Florida expungement process can be complicated and may take up to 7 months if you handle it on your own.
-This process involves verifying your eligibility, submitting an application to the Florida Department of Law Enforcement (FDLE), managing various documents, and handling unexpected fees.
-However, if you work with a lawyer, this time frame can potentially be reduced to just 3-5 months.
+The Florida expungement process can be complicated and may take up to 7 months if you handle it on your own.
+This process involves verifying your eligibility for expungement, applying for the FDLE Certificate of Eligibility, managing various documents, and handling unexpected fees.

 On average, an expungement in Florida takes 5-7 months.